The Monument Lettering Center (MLC) exists to aid the monument industry in three areas:

-As the research began to formulate a historical narrative, it became clear that the industry, as well as the general public could benefit from a written history of monument lettering and design.
+As the research began to formulate a historical narrative, it became clear that the industry, as well as the general public, could benefit from a written history of monument lettering and design.
 The MLC officially began in 2016 to more easily collect historical materials and information, and to make it openly available through online publication.
 The MLC is attempting to write a general history of the subject as well as articles on specific lettering styles, individuals, and companies who were instrumental in the creation of standard monument alphabets.
-There have been many shifts in design ideology through the years, and not universally, but generally a decrease in quality of design as the new technology increased the ability to employ less skilled and less knowledgeable workers.
-This, along with the trend towards personalization (allowing the customer, not the expert to make design decisions)–though the practice does have merits of its own–have created a tendency towards poorly designed memorials.
+There have been many shifts in design ideology through the years, and not universally, but generally, a decrease in quality of design as new technologies increased the ability to employ less skilled and less knowledgeable workers.
+This, along with the trend towards personalization (allowing the customer, not the expert to make design decisions)–though the practice does have merits of its own–has created a tendency towards poorly designed memorials.
 It is the hope of the MLC that by educating the general public and the industry, the practice of informed, historically sound design and lettering will grow.
 While quality craftsmanship takes time–raising the price of the finished memorial–good design is often more about knowledge than time spent.
 The two things combined therefore should not necessitate a significant increase in cost.
-Even so, the MLC hopes to educate the public on the value of spending more resources on a well designed, quality memorial for their loved ones.
+Even so, the MLC hopes to educate the public on the value of spending more resources on a well-designed, quality memorial for their loved ones.